 Sounds nice.
 Presidentialism could help if you are really tiree of so many elections, but it could be much worse.
 Hungary has a shitty electoral system and you see the what results in.
 Too many elections is maybe the best problem to have

-Peevski has people in the prosecutor’s office, in the police and security service and holds many judges in his sleeve.
+Peevski has people in the prosecutor’s office, in the police and security service and holds many judges up his sleeve.
 He technically holds the law.
 Any trial that is brought up, he can simply swipe under the rug and any trial he starts against someone is addressed immediately.
-It doesn’t matter what legislation our country passes, when the people responsible for acting on it and interpreting it are working for a simple person.
+It doesn’t matter what legislation our country passes, when the people responsible for acting on it and interpreting it are working for a single person.
 He holds information against the leading party’s main people, which was exposed when pictures of Boiko Borisov’s bedroom were leaked, when he was PM.
 Something, that can not happen without the involvement of the police and secret services, which, as previously stated, ARE HIS PEOPLE.
 So, he basically controls the majority party under the table.

 On top of that, he constantly talks about supporting Ukraine, integrating with western energy infrastructure, adopting the euro and all other pro-western politics, so the EU leaves him alone and doesn’t bat an eye on the shitstorm he created in his country.